Educational resource on peptide research. Read our editorial standards →

 How to Avoid Muscle Loss on GLP-1 Medications

-About 25-40% of GLP-1-driven weight loss is lean mass — and that fact has driven both legitimate concern and substantial overstatement.
-Here's what the data actually shows, who's at the highest risk, and the evidence-based interventions that meaningfully reduce muscle loss without slowing fat loss.
+About 25-40% of GLP-1-driven weight loss is lean mass, and that fact has driven both legitimate concern and substantial overstatement.
+The data separates the real risk from the overstatement: who is most affected, and which evidence-based interventions meaningfully reduce muscle loss without slowing fat loss.

 Read article